-One wonders if the arm’s length approach would yield fair market values since controller freezeouts are bilateral monopolies.
+Controller freezeouts are bilateral monopolies.
 Unlike third party acquisitions, bilateral negotiations are not subject to competitive markets.
-However, as stated, precise price determinations are not critically important unless skewed.
-In addition, when the bargaining power of the two parties in a bilateral monopoly are similar, the terms of the negotiated prices tend to be close to those in a competitive market.
-In general, with respect to controller freezeouts, the MFW Requirements appear to balance the bargaining power of the two sides.
+One may wonder if the arm’s length approach would yield fair market values.
+However, as stated, what is critically important is unskewed prices.
+In addition, when the bargaining power of the two sidess in bilateral monopolies are similar, the terms of the negotiated prices tend to be close to those in a competitive market.
+And, in general, with respect to controller freezeouts, the MFW Requirements appear to balance the bargaining power of the two sides.
+Thus, under the new precept , the bilateral monopoly character resulting in the absence of a competitive market should not be perceived as MFW’s problem.

 Notwithstanding the increase in the use of MOM conditions after MFW, “deal premiums, CARs, bumps from the first to the final offer, and deal completion rates did not change significantly.”
 This may suggest that the bargaining power of the two sides under MFW did not necessarily systematically skew against either the controllers or the minority shareholders.
 The results are not surprising either.
 For example, since no competing buyers or sellers can emerge, it is easy to see that each side tends to engage in negotiations with both (i) financial valuations of the companies in hand, and (ii) likely judicial valuations if the transactions were subject to judicial entire fairness review, in mind.
 Supposedly, neither side chooses to opt in to the MFW regime if it knows to be worse off.

-Technically, as in the case of MBR, the use of MOM may trigger a holdout.
+Technically, as MBR, MOM may trigger a holdout.
 However, as Chart 1 shows, the MOM’s actual holdout risk is much less than that of MBR.
 In addition, the use of MFW is not forced upon controllers.
 The controllers can assess the holdout risk before they opt to use MFW.
 For example, in low minority ownership situations, attempts to holdout may increase.
 However, controllers may be able to tolerate MOM when they have the ability to more easily accommodate interlopers in negotiations and neutralize the possible increased interventions by interlopers.
-Therefore, actual holdouts appear to not to be significant.
+Therefore, actual holdouts appear not to be significant.
 Special committees are not entirely free from duty of loyalty concerns, which may result in incentives to veto deals.
 For example, they may be more vulnerable to lawsuits when they let a deal proceed than when they reject the freezeout.
 In the context of freezeouts, however, independent directors may feel less threatened since either way they are likely to lose their jobs.
 This is different than other related party transactions.

 Judicial Economy

 MFW has achieved one of its objectives: judicial economy.
-Judicial economy helps limit the number of hours judges need to spend on corporate control transactions.
+At least, judicial economy helps limit the number of hours judges need to spend on corporate control transactions.
 As Part II.A.3.a) made clear, in a price dispute between the controller and minority shareholders that involves a freezeout by an incumbent controller, the stakes of the controller and minority shareholders are direct and high.
 However, there is less justification to expend judicial resources to resolve a zero-sum aspect of such a dispute.
 MFW also encourages private parties to expend fewer resources on zero-sum aspects of price disputes.
 In such often rough-and-tumble negotiations, the parties do not have to finely theorize their arguments.

 Baseball Arbitration